jspolsky/branchController2/README.md

 You can connect your branchController to a LAN using the built-in ethernet port and control it from any kind of computer that speaks TCP/IP.
 We provide sample code in JavaScript showing how to do this.

 Every branchController needs an IP address.
-We use the private range of 172.16.0.0 - 172.16.255.255 for branchControllers.
-You set the IP address of your branchController by setting the third and the fourth octets to anything you want (but you can't set the fourth octet to 0 or 255).
+We use the private range of 172.16.0.0 - 172.16.255.255.
+You set the IP address by setting the third and the fourth octets to anything you want (but you can't set the fourth octet to 0 or 255).
 Then, your PC controller can simply connect to the server that will be running at this address and start sending commands.

 The process of setting the address is: